DRGN-DRC/DAT-Texture-Wizard/README.md

 cx-Freeze will need to be less than version 6 for compatibility with Python 2.7.
 I recommend v5.1.1, as that's what I've been using.
 To install this specific version, you can use "pip install cx-Freeze==5.1.1"

 ### Other OSes
-DTW can be run on MacOS, Android, Ubuntu, and more using Wine.
+Running the program uncompiled on other platforms hasn't been tested yet.
+However, once compiled, DTW can be run on MacOS, Android, Ubuntu, and more using Wine.
 For platform and version compatibility of Wine, check [Wine's download page](https://wiki.winehq.org/Download).
 Homebrew can be used as a convenient package manager to install as Wine.
 Of course, running DTW within a VM (Virtual Machine) is also a viable option if this doesn't work for you.

 The following directions are for MacOS, however I haven't tested them myself, so please let me know if you find any mistakes or have any improvements.